dotnet/csharplang/proposals/ref-assignment-switch-expressions.md

 Once a single switch arm returns a `ref` expression, all other switch arms must return `ref` expressions, unless they are `throw` expressions.
 Not providing a `ref` expression in a switch arm causes a compiler error.

-Since all ref expressions are LValues, and the switch arms are all ref expressions, the entire result of the switch expression is also an LValue.
+Since all ref expressions are LValues, and the switch arms are all ref expressions or `throw` expressions, the entire result of the switch expression is also an LValue.
 Therefore, the entire switch expression can be passed by reference, assigned to, and returned by reference.
 Note that for directly assigning to the switch expression's ref result, the `ref` keyword must not be used, like normal ref locals are assigned.
 For example:

 ```csharp
 // Returning by reference